psychospace/psychospace.info/✼ Lore/Fundamentals/Biology/Creature.md

 Both whosits and [[Creature#Whatsit|whatsits]] can be created in isolation using [[Vibe]], but this is not a cheap process, and isn't the natural process by which these sorts of things are made.

-As an example, artificial whosits, in the form of duplicrows, make up the corps of the harpy couriers used by the [[Tower of Electron]].
+As an example, artificial whosits, in the form of [[duplicrow|duplicrows]], make up the corps of the harpy couriers used by the [[Tower of Electron]].

 [^1]: And its [[Fylgja|fylgja]].
 If it is immortal, it has a [[Domain|domain]] instead.